nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 to [how to check the version of Java on my computer](https://blog.hubspot.com/website/check-java-verison).

 2. Download the latest release of coNtactUS from [here](https://github.com/AY2223S2-CS2103T-W10-1/tp/releases).
-The file is named `coNtactUs.jar`
+The file is named `coNtactUS.jar`

 <div markdown="span" class="alert alert-primary"> :exclamation: Make sure to remember the destination folder
 on your computer that you download the coNtactUS.jar file onto.
 This is relevant for the next step. </div>

-3. Run the `coNtactUs.jar` file.
+3. Run the `coNtactUS.jar` file.
 If you are unsure of how to do so, you may refer to [how to run a jar file](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Run-JAR-file-example-windows-linux-ubuntu).

 4. You should now see a window similar to the one shown below.
 There will be a reminder pop-up window upon